hpi-schul-cloud/dbildungs-isle/docs/config.md

 There are however a few special rules applied to them:

 -   This file is NEVER checked-in into the repository
--   There is a secrets.json.template file however from which a secrets file can be derrived
+-   There is a secrets.json.template file however from which a secrets file can be derived
 -   This file is created by the CI/CD pipeline with appropriate information for the given stage

 ### Environment Configuration